digiaonline/react-starter/README.md

 npm test
 ```

-or alternatively you can run the test suite with watch:
+Alternatively you can run the test suite in watch-mode:

 ```
 npm run test:watch